organicdesign/distributed-backup/README.md

 ```

 Write down your mnemonic and name since this is what you will need to recover the server.

+### Setting up FUSE on Mac with Apple Silicon

+Do this before attempting to install the distributed backup or you will see errors at the install stage
+1. Install macfuse.
+Eg. using homebrew: `brew install macfuse`
+2. Enable and Activate Kernel Extensions: instructions can be found here https://www.makeuseof.com/how-to-enable-third-party-kernel-extensions-apple-silicon-mac/

 ## Running